gryphus-lab/selenium-notion-autofill/README.md

 ## Configuration

-Edit `config.py` to set your project-specific values:
+Edit `config.py` to match your Notion workspace and target form:

 - `NOTION_API_KEY` — your Notion integration token
-- `DATABASE_ID` — the Notion database ID to read
+- `DATABASE_ID` — the Notion database ID to query
-- `WEBSITE_URL` — the URL of the web form to fill
+- `WEBSITE_URL` — the target website URL
-- `FIELD_SELECTORS` — a mapping of Notion fields to CSS selectors
+- `FIELD_SELECTORS` — mapping of Notion columns to CSS selectors for the web form

+### Important

+- `Type` is handled specially in `main.py` using a selector resolver.
+- `PLZ_Ort` is trimmed to the first 4 characters before being entered in the typeahead field.
+- The script depends on the current target site's form structure and may require selector updates.

-> Tip: Do not commit real API keys or secrets to version control.
+> Do not commit real API keys or secrets to version control.

 ## Usage

-Run the autofill script with:
+Run the project with:

 ```bash
 uv run autofill
 ```

+The script will:

+1. query Notion for current-month, untracked records
-The script will open Chrome, navigate to `WEBSITE_URL`, and fill the configured fields for each record.
+2. open Chrome and navigate to the configured site
+3. prompt for manual login
+4. process each matching row
+5. wait for confirmation before submission
+6. update the Notion page's `Tracked` checkbox on success

 ## Notes

-- The script currently does not submit the form automatically.
-- Update the selector values and form submit logic in `main.py` as needed.
-- Use the browser output to verify field mapping and values.
+- Error screenshots are saved under `results/jobroom_fill_field_error.png` and `results/jobroom_main_error.png`.
+- `utils/notion_helper.py` uses `httpx` directly instead of the official Notion SDK.
+- The project includes a development dependency on `ruff`.